Skip to content

 Letters of Reference

-Two letters of reference must be submitted electronically by the referees via the SGS Online Admissions Application.
+At least two letters of reference must be submitted electronically by the referees via the SGS Online Admissions Application.
 Referees will be emailed instructions after you complete the appropriate section of the online application.
 Applicants should contact their referees early, and check in regularly to ensure their references are submitted by the deadline.

 Transcripts